Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/11 Chapter-9 Tsolenka Pass.md

 ### T2.
 Demon Statues

-These statues are actually two petrified [[5.
+These statues are actually two [[/5.
+Mechanics/Rules/Conditions.md#petrified\|petrified]] [[5.
 Mechanics/Bestiary/Fiend/Vrock.md\|vrocks]].
 If they are attacked, or if the characters bypass the gatehouse, the vrocks revert to flesh and attack, pursuing prey that flees and fighting until slain.

 ### T3.
 Curtain of Green Flame

 A curtain of green flame fills the eastern archway of the gatehouse.
 Any creature that enters the curtain for the first time on a turn or starts its turn in the green flame takes `dice: 6d10|avg` (`6d10`) fire damage.

-A successful casting of dispel magic (DC 16) suppresses the curtain for 1 minute.
-The curtain is also suppressed within an antimagic field.
+A successful casting of [[5.
+Mechanics/Spells/Dispel Magic.md\|dispel magic]] (DC 16) suppresses the curtain for 1 minute.
+The curtain is also suppressed within an [[5.
+Mechanics/Spells/Antimagic Field.md\|antimagic field]].

 ### T4.
 Guard Tower, Ground Floor

 The tower door is made of ironbound wood and barred from within.
-A character can force open the door with a successful DC 22 Strength (Athletics) check.
+A character can force open the door with a successful DC 22 Strength ([[/5.
+Mechanics/Rules/Skills.md#Athletics\|Athletics]]) check.

 > [!readaloud]
 >